benthillerkus/inset.js/README.md

 ### Include

-If you are not using a build system capable of transpiling ES6 and bundling modules, you can just inlcude Inset.js directly:
+If you are not using a build system capable of transpiling ES6 and bundling modules, you can just include Inset.js directly:

 ```html
 <!-- Include Inset.js -->